lucacrippa88/watson-assistant-php/README.md

 ## How to improve

 Improve the Chatbot with MySQL writing, create push notification, sending emails to support.
+These are only general ideas on how to create integration with MySQL, push notifications and email delivery: some coding skills are requested to integrate the solution into your web applications.
+For more info, please review video tutorials.

 Write to MySQL database: use saveDataWA() in mysql-functions.js to create Ajax calls to your DB update APIs.
 The saveDataWA() functions take input from useWAData() included in chatbot.js.